funiex/expense_sharing_application/README.md

     Follow the prompts to create a username, email, and password.

-Now you're ready to use the Splitwise Django application with Django REST Framework!
+Now you're ready to use the expense_sharing_application Django application with Django REST Framework!